 Roof Framing for Stunning Homes

-Roof framing principles have gotten complicated with all the truss options, span calculations, and material choices flying around.
-As someone who has framed roofs on every type of structure, I learned everything there is to know about creating solid, beautiful roof structures.
+Roof framing principles have evolved with all the truss options, span calculations, and material choices flying around.
+As someone who has framed roofs on every type of structure, I spent real time learning the ins and outs of creating solid, beautiful roof structures.
 Today, I will share it all with you.

 Types of Roof Structures

-Probably should have led with this section, honestly—the roof type determines the framing approach:
+Probably should have led with this topic, to be honest—the roof type determines the framing approach:

 Framing Materials